FormIt3D/autodesk-formit-360-windows-help-old/Building the Farnsworth House/Solar and Energy Analysis.md

 #### Shadows

-Setting the location allows you to accurately analyze how sun shadows ill fall and affect your design – allowing you to make better ecisions.
+Setting the location allows you to accurately analyze how sun shadows ill fall and affect your design – allowing you to make better decisions.

 1. Click on the Sun Icon in the [Action Tool Bar](../formit-introduction/tool-bars.md) and check **Display Shadows**.